-adhoc.display" value="Any Name"/>
+<property name="adhoc.display" value="Any Name"/>

-If the Topic includes fields with unusual datatypes, those fields do not appear in the Ad Hoc Editor because it is not equipped to manage them properly.
-For example, if the Topic is defined against a MongoDB instance that returns data of type array, this field is not available in the Ad Hoc Editor.
-For more information on datatype support in the Ad Hoc editor, see the JasperReports Server Administrator Guide.
+If the Topic includes fields with unusual datatypes, those fields don't appear in the Ad Hoc Editor because it's not equipped to manage them properly.
+For example, if the Topic is defined against a MongoDB instance that returns data of type array, this field isn't available in the Ad Hoc Editor.
+For more information on datatype support in the Ad Hoc editor, see the TIBCO JasperReports Server Administrator Guide.
 For example, this JRXML code declares a StoreState field that is displayed in reports as Store State: